boxwise/boxtribute/flask/README.md

 The `pwiz` utility helps to generate peewee model definitions by inspecting a running database.
 It is already installed with the `peewee` package.

-1. Start the database by `docker-compose up mysql`
+1. Start the database by `docker-compose up db`
 1. Obtain the gateway IP of the Docker network `boxtribute_backend` as described above.
 1. Run `python -m pwiz -H XXX.XX.X.X -p 32000 -u root -e mysql -t camps -P dropapp_dev > base.py` to generate the model definitions of the `camps` table, and write them into the file `base.py`.